2026 All-Stars Information

 - Selection criteria includes regular season performance, regular season manager input, All-Stars tryout evaluations, and player availability and commitment.

-- All-Star Managers are selected through an interview process by the Tri-Lakes Little League Board of Directors.
+- All-Stars Coaches are selected through an application and interview process by the Tri-Lakes Little League Board of Directors.

-- Managers are chosen in time to review the potential pool of players and draft assistant coaches.
+- Coaches are chosen in time to review the potential pool of players and draft assistant coaches.

 Player and Parent Commitment